 This course begins by presenting cutting-edge concepts and applications so that students understand the dynamics of innovation, the construction of a well-crafted innovation strategy, and the development of well-designed processes for implementing the innovation strategy.
 It then focuses on the building of an entrepreneurial organization as a critical core competency in the innovation process.
 Concurrent with this, it focuses on the development and support of the internal entrepreneur or "intrapreneur" as part of the process of developing organizational core competencies that build competitive comparative advantages that, in turn, allow the firm to strategically and tactically compete in the global marketplace.
 Topics explored include technology brokering, lead users, disruptive technologies and the use of chaos and complexity theory in the strategic planning process.
 Previously MG 0508.

 The purpose of this course is to aid the process of professional career development at the graduate level.
 Students will develop professional resumes, practice interviewing skills, and develop a robust LinkedIn social media presence for networking in the job market.
 Previously MG 0515.

-MGMT 6525 Performance Management 3 Credits
+MGMT 6525 Employee Performance Management and Rewards for Competitive Advantage 3 Credits

 This course builds on the foundational evaluations and reward concepts covered in "Managing People for Competitive Advantage."
 Students explore in some depth the employee performance management, compensation, and reward systems in organizations.
 Topics may include 360 degree feedback programs, ESOPs, profit sharing, gain sharing, and the strategic use of employee benefits.
 The course focuses on how employee performance management, compensation, and reward systems can lead to a competitive advantage for firms.
 Previously MG 0525.